 There are three zones areas for disposing waste at the site.
 Zones 1 and 2 are for residential use only and Zone 3 is for trade waste.
-It's best to separate your recycling and waste for landfill before travelling to the site.
+It's best to separate your recycling and waste before travelling to the site.

 Use this table to check what waste can be recycled and where it should go.

 You must separate all items and place them in the correct containers.
 We cannot accept tyres or any type of asbestos from traders at this facility.

 Such as milk bottle tops, tops of cartons (yoghurt, cottage cheese or similar), baking/freezing trays, kitchen foil and even foil from cigarette packets.

 No plastic coated foil such as crisp packets, coffee bags, tea bags wrapping, some chocolate and sweets wrappers, etc. Tip - you can easily test if something is aluminium and can be recycled by scrunching it in your hand.
 If it stays squashed it is aluminium and can be recycled.
 If it springs back into shape when it is squashed it cannot be recycled!